SX-Aurora/nlcpy/doc/source/reference/jit/advanced.rst

 Advanced Topics
 ===============

-This section describes a detailed usage of the JIT compilation functionality.
+This section describes a advanced usage of the JIT compilation functionality.

 .. contents:: :local: